MindscapeHQ/raygun4node/README.md

 });
 ```

 Setting `isOffline: true` tells the provider to start in `offline` mode.
-It will also trigger initialisations of resp. the connection to the cache as specified in `offlineStorageOptions`.
+It will also trigger initialisations of respectively the connection to the cache as specified in `offlineStorageOptions`.

 ##### Changing online/offline state